Core concepts

 The commute example makes the relationship obvious

 Imagine asking a smart assistant how long your commute will take.
-The AI product is the full system that understands the request, decides what the user needs, and returns a useful answer in a natural way.
+The AI product is the full experience that understands the request, decides what the user needs, and returns a useful answer in a natural way.

 Why companies use AI and ML together